Fourth Sunday in Easter

 This is one of the most endearing images of Christ: Jesus as the Good Shepherd.
 In many ways, there are two images of the Good Shepherd.
 One, as a leader after whom his disciples will follow.
 And his disciples include us.
 His disciples will follow him because we know him.

 The other image is that of a shepherd risking his life for his sheep, fighting off wolves and the like.
 Jesus, however, not just risked his life for us, he laid down his life for us.
-For younger children, you may not wish to emphasise this image.
+For younger children, you may not wish to emphasise this image if you think the children are not yet matured enough.

 Acclamation before the Gospel